findalsi/web_project_group22/README.md

 ### Feature 4

 The feature sign me up allows to register by users to get notification of The Gourmet restuarant offers and promotions.
  The user have to fill first name, Last name, Email address and Phone number.

 ### Feature 5

-This feature allows users to order via online and get food delivered to their to doorsteps on the selected date and time.
+This feature allows users to order via online and get food delivered to their doorsteps on the selected date and time.
+This form will display a message saying "Your order has been taken" When the customer press the submit button after inputting data into the relevant fields.

 github link - https://github.com/findalsi/web_project_group22/blob/main/feature5.php